🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 What are the listing incentives and resources offered by Google Cloud Marketplace?

-Google Cloud’s vision for the Google Cloud Marketplace is to offer its end customers solution completeness – the ability to source holistic and instantly compatible solution ecosystems with rapid time-to-value.
-Parallely, Google Cloud’s ultimate goal is to drive and increase workload consumption through these transactions.
-This is the core reason why Google Cloud treats listings that have direct parity with first party services, with consistency and consideration for the customer’s need to make a fully informed choice.
+Google Cloud Marketplace aims to provide customers with complete, ready-to-use solutions that deliver results quickly.
+Simultaneously, their goal is to increase overall cloud usage.
+This is the core reason why Google Cloud treats listings the same as first-party services, with consistency and consideration for the customer’s need to make a fully informed choice.
 They win the workload either way.

 • The Google Partner Advantage Program, which is a prerequisite to listing on the GCP Marketplace (we’ll speak about this soon), offers multiple tiers of benefits ranging from access to events and training material to discounts and partner incentives.